hexaxsoftwares/houx.js/README.md

 <input>
 ```

-Both the **Hello Pixel** text and the input element are all child nodes of th p element.
+In the above code, Both the `Hello Pixel` text and the input element are all child nodes of th p element.

 In terms of void elements, like input, br, img etc can be rendered without being immediately closed or a closing tag.